moodle/devdocs/general/development/process/testing.md

 ### Continuous integration testing

-As soon as code is added to the integration repository, our continuous integration server tests the new code for:
+As soon as code is added to the integration repository, the continuous integration server tests the new code for:

 - Coding guidelines
 - PHPUnit tests